-The Arizona Rattlers play professional Arena Football in the AFL.
-The Arizona Rattlers logo, is, appropriately, the letter "R" designed around head of a rattlesnake.
+The Arizona Rattlers play professional indoor American football.
+The Arizona Rattlers logo, is, appropriately, the letter "R" designed around the head of a rattlesnake.
 Rattlesnakes (the real ones) are not uncommon in the Sonoran Desert, where Phoenix and Tucson are located.

-In 2012 the logo was redesigned from the teal and black "R" with a rattler in the middle to the one you see above.
+In 2012 the logo was redesigned from the teal and black "R" with a rattler in the middle.
 The rattlesnake was designed to be a little more dangerous looking with prominent fangs.
-The team colors are still copper, teal, and black making their merchandise very popular.
+The team colors are still copper, teal, and black making the merchandise very popular.
 The uniforms now incorporate a "snake-skin" pattern on the sleeve and pant inset.

-The organization originally held a contest to name the AFL franchise, and "Arizona Rattlers" appeared on over 200 entries.
-According to the Rattlers' front office, Jan Curry-Dillingham of Phoenix received two season tickets for life as the grand prize winner.
+The organization originally held a contest to name the franchise, and "Arizona Rattlers" appeared on more than 200 entries.
+According to the Rattlers' front office, Jan Curry-Dillingham of Phoenix received two season tickets for life as the grand-prize winner.

-The Phoenix Suns play professional basketball in downtown Phoenix, Arizona.
-For the 2000-2001 season the Phoenix Suns introduced a new logo and two secondary logos.
+The Phoenix Suns play professional basketball in downtown Phoenix.
+For the 2000-2001 season, the Suns introduced a new logo and two secondary logos.
 These were really just updates to existing logos, modernizing the themes and adding the gray color.
-The logo pictured here incorporates the mythical phoenix bird.
-Of the three logos, this is the one that adorns the basketball court at the US Airways Center.
+Today, the basketball team uses three logos.

-The Phoenix FC (football club) plays professional soccer in Tempe, Arizona.
-In 2013 the Phoenix FC was introduced to Arizona, in their inaugural season.
+Formerly known as Arizona United, the Phoenix Rising FC (football club) plays professional soccer in Peoria.
+In 2013 the Phoenix Rising FC was introduced to Arizona.

-The logo depicts a fierce Mexican Wolf, an inhabitant of the Sonoran Desert.
-The color red was used to "symbolize power, influence and strength."
-Phoenix FC utilizes the Sedona Red color, associated with its home state, Arizona.
+The original logo depicted a fierce Mexican wolf, an inhabitant of the Sonoran Desert.
+The color red was used to "symbolize power, influence, and strength."
+Phoenix FC utilizes the Sedona Red color, associated with its home state of Arizona.